hml230/exploring-lateness/README.md

 <a id = 'data'></a>

-## Sourcing Data
+## Data and Scope

-The 2016 Bus Occupancy Dataset, available via OpenData NSW, was used for this project.
+The 2016 Bus Occupancy Dataset, available via OpenData NSW, was sourced for this project.
 The dataset includes:

 - **Route information**: Bus route identifiers, stop sequences, and route characteristics